i-am-thampu/UFLD/README.md

 # Requirements

  * **OpenCV**, **Scikit-learn/Sklearn** and **pytorch**. **pafy** and **youtube-dl** are required for youtube video inference.
-* **Or You can locally doenload the video from youtube and add its path as video_path
+* Or You can locally download the video from youtube and add its path as video_path

 # Installation
 ```